aesparon/YOLO-Multispec/README.md

 # YOLO-Multispec

-**YOLO-Multispec: A Lightweight Deep Learning Framework for Real-Time Multispectral Object Detection in Vegetation Mapping**
+**YOLO-MultiSpec: A Deep Learning Framework for Multispectral Object Detection and Instance Segmentation **

 > 📄 This repository contains code associated with the manuscript:
-> “YOLO-Multispec: A Lightweight Deep Learning Framework for Real-Time Multispectral Object Detection in Vegetation Mapping”
+> “YOLO-MultiSpec: A Deep Learning Framework for Multispectral Object Detection and Instance Segmentation”

 > 🚧 **Status:** Manuscript currently under review at *Remote Sensing Letters* (RSL).
 > A formal citation and DOI will be added upon acceptance.